nakisa84/capstone-project-1/README.md

-Project title: **Breast Cancer Survival Prediction**
+**Breast Cancer Survival Prediction**

-This project was done as the first capstone project in my journey of learning data science in Springboard.
+This is my first capstone project in my journey of learning data science in Springboard.
 Dataset that has been used here is [Seer Breast Cancer Data](https://ieee-dataport.org/open-access/seer-breast-cancer-data#files).
 This dataset of breast cancer patients was obtained from the 2017 November update of the SEER Program of the NCI, which provides information on population-based cancer statistics.
 The dataset involved female patients with infiltrating duct and lobular carcinoma breast cancer diagnosed in 2006-2010.

 **Project Steps**: